Epping Main Sewer Project

 While there will be visible construction activities near the shaft sites, local streets and the walking tracks in the Merri Parklands will remain open.

-The ‘Whittlesea Gardens’ shaft site will only be used as a ‘retrieval shaft’, where the TBM will be lifted out after it has tunnelled there from the ‘Freeway’ shaft.
+The ‘Whittlesea Gardens’ shaft site is only be used as a ‘retrieval shaft’, where the TBM will be lifted out after it has tunnelled there from the ‘Freeway’ shaft.
 The TBM will be dismantled and transported away with trucks.